 Advantages of the Deepface Library

-You may ask yourself why you should use the deepface library over alternatives?
+You may ask yourself why you should use the DeepFace library over alternatives.
 I think those are the most important reasons why people use DeepFace to build facial recognition applications:

-It is lightweight
+It is Lightweight

-You can use any functionality with a single line of code.
+As a lightweight model, it is possible to use any functionality with a single line of code.
 You don’t need to acquire in-depth knowledge about the processes behind it.

-It’s easy to Install
+It’s Easy to Install

 Some of the popular facial recognition libraries require core C and C++ dependencies.
 That makes them hard to install and initialize.
-You might have some troubles when compiling.
-However, deepface is mainly based on TensorFlow and Keras.
-That makes it very easy to install.

 Multiple Models and Detectors

-Currently, the deepface library integrates seven state-of-the-art face recognition models and five cutting-edge face detectors.
+Currently, the DeepFace library integrates seven state-of-the-art face recognition models and five cutting-edge face detectors.
 The list of supported models and detectors has been expanding since its first commit and will continue to grow over the next few months.

 Open Source Face Recognition

 Deepface is licensed under the MIT License.
 This means that you are completely free to use it for both individual and commercial purposes.
 Besides, it is fully open-sourced.
-You can customize the library based on your own requirements.
+You can customize the library based on your requirements.

 Growing Deepface Community

-Moreover, the deepface library is highly adopted by the community.
+Moreover, the DeepFace library is highly adopted by the community.
 There are tens of contributors, thousands of stars on GitHub, and hundreds of thousands of installations on pip.
 Even if you face any issue, you will likely find the solution in the discussion forums.

 Language-Independent Package